Amy-Oji/sales-inventory-manager-REST-API-application/README.md

 * Save customer details

-The app also publishes the basic detail of the created Order to Kafka for reporting.
+The app also publishes the basic detail of the craeted Orders to Kafka for reporting.
+Thsi resport is consumed my the [Sales Report Application](https://github.com/Amy-Oji/kafka-reporder)